light-scattering-iogs/caqtus/doc/source/reference/condetrol/sequencer_outputs/constant.rst

 .. image:: /images/sequencer_outputs/constant_node.png
     :width: 300

-The cell in the constant block can take any |expression| that evaluates to a scalar value.
+The cell in the constant node can take any |expression| that evaluates to a scalar value.
 The expression is evaluated for each |shot|.